MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 For more information, see [about interruptions in adaptive dialogs](./all-about-interruptions.md).

-Adaptive dialogs support the following inputs:
+The adaptive dialogs library defines the following input types:

 | Input type       | Input class                       | Description                                          | Returns                                      |
 | ---------------- | --------------------------------- | ---------------------------------------------------- | -------------------------------------------- |